Are You Prepared for the Coming 5G and Wi-Fi 6 Disruption?

 Here are five very important Wi-Fi 6 design considerations:

-It is highly unlikely you can simply do a "rip and replace" of your five- or seven-year-old Wi-Fi design and access point placement.
-You will need to start with an RF survey to understand the "delta" between what you have and what you will need.
+It's highly unlikely you can simply do a "rip and replace" of your five- or seven-year-old Wi-Fi design and access point placement.
+You will need to start with an RF survey to understand the "delta" between what you have and what you need.
 The good news is that predictive models have gotten much better, so you probably don't need to do 100 percent physical surveys.

 Because of the techniques employed to get higher data rates, your user clients are going to need to be closer to the AP to get higher speeds.
 This works out great though, because if you do the math considering each client is going to be using a whole lot more bandwidth, you'll need fewer clients per AP.
 The math works out beautifully.

 Since you have to think through the wireless design again, start with thinking about how your users will use the Wi-Fi network in the future.
 Chances are your current Wi-Fi network was not designed for mobile voice, video and collaboration apps.
 In the future, this is a basic requirement.

 In the past, wireless engineers have relied on the trusty tool of turning up the power of the APs.
 After all more power means higher signal strength, and signal strength means better experience.
 This is no longer the case; in fact, Wi-Fi engineers need to get used to the idea that their new goal is to shrink AP "cell" diameters, shrink the number of users per AP and lower the power of APs to reduce interference with more numerous, adjacent APs.